itjraymond/java.fun_with_types/README.md

 To run the application, we must be able to connect to a database.
-We can use docker-compose to start the database within a OCI container.
+We can use docker-compose to start the database within an OCI container (Docker, Rancher, Colima).
 We already have included "Docker Compose Support" dependencies in our initial spring boot application (from start.springboot.io).
-By doing so, it automatically created a docker-compose.yml (or compose.yaml) at the root of the project.
+By doing so, it automatically created a docker-compose.yml ( or compose.yaml) at the root of the project.
 I did rename it to `docker-compose.yml` in this project.
+Spring boot will be able to pick a few name variation such as compose.yaml, docker-compose.yml, etc.

 &nbsp;
-We will need to modify two files: `docker-compose.yml` and `application-local.yml` and define a new profile `local`.
+We will need to modify two files: `docker-compose.yml` and `application-local.yml` and re-use our existing profile `local`.

 1. docker-compose.yml